efrecon/docker-mosquitto/README.md

 Builds will happen automatically for all current and future versions of the official [image](https://hub.docker.com/_/eclipse-mosquitto/) by the way of the scripts in [hooks/](hooks/).
-This means that versioning and taggine of these images will match the official Docker library.
+This means that versioning and tagging of these images will match the official Docker library.
+Currently, version discovery uses scraping of the docker hub.